-Shrikant originally planned to pursue an externship at a biotech or data science company.
-Career Accelerator Premium’s preparation workshops and his mentor helped him discover an unforeseen path — and golden opportunity — in venture capital (VC).
+Shrikant originally planned to pursue an internship at a biotech or data science company.
+Career Premium’s preparation workshops and his mentor helped him discover an unforeseen path — and golden opportunity — in venture capital (VC).

 “As I am from [an] IT background and had no idea about venture capitalism, this was a boon for me to learn and explore a new subject, along with business analytics,” says Shrikant.
 “I never actually imagined that I would be working in VC, as I never had the background [in] finance.”

 VC it was.
-Shrikant ranked his top externship choices and landed at Koch Disruptive Technologies (KDT), an early-stage venture capital firm that specializes in data, engineering, and biotech startups.
+Shrikant ranked his top internship choices and landed at Koch Disruptive Technologies (KDT), an early-stage venture capital firm that specializes in data, engineering, and biotech startups.